 Once you’ve taken the plunge, it’s time to enjoy the rewards.
 Even a full charge should cost less than a fiver with average overnight electricity rates lower than 15p per kWh – and if you’ve only driven 30 miles, you’ll spend a lot less than that.
 It’s not quite motoring for pennies, but it’s not far off.

-The picture is even rosier if you’re a company-car user, as the Benefit-in-Kind company-car tax rate of 13% for 2018/19 is a massive saving over the 28% BiK charged by HMRC for driving a similarly priced Golf GTD with its 122g/km of CO2.
-The e-Golf’s BiK rate will go up to 16% for the 2019/20 tax year, and then fall to 2% in 2020/21 and other significant benefits include exemption from road tax and the London Congestion Charge.
+The picture is even rosier if you’re a company-car user, as the Benefit-in-Kind company-car tax rate of 16% for 2019/20 is a big saving over what HMRC for driving a similarly priced Golf GTD.
+The e-Golf’s BiK rate will fall to zero in 2020/21 and other significant benefits include exemption from road tax and the London Congestion Charge.

 Volkswagen e-Golf insurance group

 While the e-Golf feels pretty quick off the mark, it’s not as punchy as the similarly priced Golf GTD.
 That puts the e-Golf into insurance group 20, compared to the GTD’s group 27.
 The BMW i3 is group 21.